cyschneck/History-Survival-Guide/README.md

 **About This Project**

-This is a science and history blog that explores scientific concepts coupled with practical information about how to recreate and use the techniques described by hand.
-The History Survival Guide (or,  A Time Traveler’s Guide to Surviving History) has been updating since July 2019.
-Each page is the accumulation of research for a particular topic, synthesized and summarized in a useful ‘survival guide’ format.
-So far, topics covered included using the proper motion of stars to determine what time period a time traveler could have found themselves in, deciphering ‘Hobo Symbols’ from the 1800’s, reading the Pioneer Plaque, and constructing an astrolabe from scratch.
-All pages are done in a pulp science fiction aesthetic.
+The **History Survival Guide** (or, A Time Traveler’s Guide to Surviving History) started in July 2019.
+History Survival Guide is pulp-era inspired STEM and history blog that explores  different engineer and scientific concepts with practical information about how to recreate by hand

+Each page is the accumulation of research for a particular topic, synthesized, and summarized in a useful ‘survival guide’ format.
+So far, topics covered include using the proper motion of stars to determine what time period a time traveler could have found themselves in, deciphering over a hundred ‘Hobo Symbols’ of the 1800’s, how to read the Pioneer Plaque, and how to build an astrolabe by hand!

-This github repo includes all relevant code and images used in a given guidebook page for public use
+This github repo includes all relevant code and images used in a given guidebook page

 [historysurvivalguide.com](http://historysurvivalguide.com/)